kubernetes-sigs/gateway-api/geps/gep-4894/index.md

   // upstream EndpointSelector resource (KEP-6116) is available.
 Implementations SHOULD set ownerReferences
   // so the created resource's lifecycle is tied to this Backend.
 This Service only exists to produce EndpointSlices;
   // Service-level behaviors (including but not limited to internalTrafficPolicy, externalTrafficPolicy,
-  // sessionAffinity, and trafficDistribution) play no role, and its ports are unused since the Gateway
+  // sessionAffinity, and trafficDistribution) play no role.
+The Service port (ClusterIP frontend) is unused;
-  // connects to the discovered endpoints using the Backend's port.
+  // the targetPort SHOULD be set to Backend.spec.port.
 Implementations SHOULD create the
   // Service as headless (clusterIP: None), since no ClusterIP or kube-proxy load balancing is needed.
+  // Implementations MUST name the Service with generateName rather than a predictable name, so that a
+  // name like <backend-name>-backend.svc.cluster.local does not become a relied-upon DNS entry.
   // </gateway:util:excludeFromCRD>
   //
   // +required
-  *metav1.LabelSelector
+  LabelSelector
 }

 // +kubebuilder:validation:XValidation:rule="self.mode == 'ClientAndServer' ? has(self.clientCertificateRef) : !has(self.clientCertificateRef)",message="clientCertificateRef must be set if and only if mode is ClientAndServer"